biotorrents/gazelle/README.md

 The default recursive regex BBcode parser (yuck) is replaced by [Vanilla NBBC](https://github.com/vanilla/nbbc).
 Parsed texts are cached for speed, using both Redis and the Twig disk cache.

+### Literate programming in the wiki

+BioGazelle uses [Starboard Notebook](https://starboard.gg) to support [Jupyter Notebooks](https://jupyter.org) in the browser!
+This lets users document technical topics such as data processing workflows complete with executable code examples and Latex expressions.
+Our secure implementation leverages sanboxed iframes on a dedicated subdomain to ensure no cookie or local storage leaks.

 ### Good typography

 BioGazelle supports an array of [unobtrusive fonts](resources/scss/assets/fonts.scss) with the appropriate glyphs for bold, italic, and monospace.